-Master of Arts in Rehabilitation
+Master of Arts in Rehabilitation Accredited by Council on Rehabilitation Education

 - Bachelor's degree from accredited academic institution, preferably in one of the social sciences.

 - b.
 GPA: 3.00 minimum.

 - c.
 Miller Analogies Test.

 - d.
 Personal interviews with rehabilitation faculty.

 - e.
 Two letters of recommendation.